home | what's new | other sitescontact | about

 “I didn’t say it was simple to do, but only simple to explain.”

 I proceeded to offer the information in the above paragraphs.
-Many of these students felt the magic-stardust power of these precepts.
+After some minutes, many of these students felt the magic-stardust power of these precepts.
 My wish for them, and for you, is that you might touch, and live in, the wonder of these things.

 creative insight is a function of 'no mind' rather than 'more mind'